-The unboxing experience was pretty mainstream with the smartphone placed first followed by the mandatory inclusion of the travel adapter, the micro USB cable and the SIM ejection tool.
-You also get some paperwork a cover case and a screen protection as well.
+The unboxing experience was pretty mainstream with the smartphone placed first followed by the mandatory inclusion of the travel adapter, the micro USB cable, and the SIM ejection tool.
+You also get some paperwork a cover case and screen protection as well.

-First impression of the device is the compact form factor that it comes with.
-It’s very easy and lightweight to hold which helps in our day-to-day life, especially when you are travelling.
+The first impression of the device is the compact form factor that it comes with.
+It’s very easy and lightweight to hold which helps in our day-to-day life, especially when you are traveling.

 Design and Display :

 Coming to one of the main aspects of a smartphone, that is its design.
-The rear part of the Cool 3 Plus is made of plastic and the colours on it are actually decent with a purple and blue-ish gradient that grabs your attention at first sight.
+The rear part of the Cool 3 Plus is made of plastic and the colors on it are decent with a purple and blue-ish gradient that grabs your attention at first sight.
 The back panel comes with a glossy design which will attract a lot of fingerprint smudges.
-The panel is curved at the rear which helps while using it single handedly.
+The panel is curved at the rear, which helps while using it single-handedly.

 The display on the Cool 3 Plus is decent considering the price range it comes in.
 The display quality is average with a Dewdrop notch on the top which houses the front camera.
 Despite the addition of a notch, the bezels haven’t been minimized as I would’ve expected from them.
 However, this is a personal opinion and may differ.

-The screen on the Cool 3 Plus produces good colours and the viewing angles are pretty decent too.
-It performs well under outdoor lighting when kept on full brightness.
+The screen on the Cool 3 Plus produces good colors and the viewing angles are pretty decent too.
+It performs well under outdoor lighting when kept at full brightness.